urmi6899/CSC510_Group25_Project1/docs/Project2ImprovementOnProject1.md

 In our application we want implemented OpenID for clients like Google, Facebook and LinkedIn.
 We have successfully implemented for google and the rest are for future scope.

-<h2>OpenID Profile</h2>
+<h2>Updating Profile</h2>

-OpenID allows you to change attributes of the user without changing the essential attributes like email and password , You can change the Name of the user , their role and the name of the resturant that belongs to them.
+The update profile page allows to change attributes of the user without changing the essential attributes like email and password , You can change the Name of the user , their role and the name of the resturant that belongs to them.

 <br>